Understand Security and Authentication

 Mobile SDK App Configuration

-Implicitly requested by Mobile SDK for your app; no need to include in your request.
+Implicitly requested by Mobile SDK for your app; no need to include in your app’s list of scopes.

-Include in your request if you’re making any Salesforce REST API calls (applies to most apps).
+Include if you’re making any Salesforce REST API calls (applies to most apps).

-Include in your request if your app accesses pages defined in a Salesforce org (for any app that loads Salesforce-based web pages.)
+Include if your app accesses pages defined in a Salesforce org (for any app that loads Salesforce-based web pages.)

-Include if you wish to request all permissions.
+Include to request all permissions.
 (Mobile SDK implicitly requests refresh_token for you.)

-Include in your request if your app calls Chatter REST APIs.
+Include if your app calls Chatter REST APIs.

 Use web instead.